Swampcritter/ddwrapper/README.md

 network page and network map.
 Each flow contains network metrics such as throughput, bandwidth, retransmit count, and source/destination information down to the IP, port, and PID levels.

-**Notice**
-Datadog does not currently support Windows and MacOS platforms for Network Performance Monitoring.
+Note: Datadog does not currently support Windows and MacOS platforms for Network Performance Monitoring.

 **Chef Deployment Script**
 Enable the 'Sysprobe' attribute in the attributes/default.rb file: